Department of Labor Logo United States Department of Labor

 Contacts Technical information: Media contact:

-Area prices down 0.4 percent since August; up 1.9 percent over the year
+Area prices were down 0.4 percent over the past 2 months, up 6.4 percent from a year ago

-The Consumer Price Index for All Urban Consumers (CPI-U) for Philadelphia-Camden-Wilmington decreased 0.4 percent from August to October, the U.S. Bureau of Labor Statistics reported today.
-Regional Commissioner Sheila Watkins noted that the recent two-month decline reflected a 0.2-percent decreased in the all items less food and energy index and a 2.3-percent decline in the energy index, while the food index rose since August, up 0.2 percent.
+Prices in the Philadelphia-Camden-Wilmington area, as measured by the Consumer Price Index for All Urban Consumers (CPI-U), decreased by 0.4 percent for the 2 months ending in December 2022, the U.S. Bureau of Labor Statistics reported today.
+Regional Commissioner Alexandra Hall Bovee noted that this decline was the first such decline since April 2020.
+The drop was led by a 4.6 percent decrease in the energy index as the fuel oil, gasoline, and utility (piped) gas indexes fell.
+The food index also declined whereas the all items less food and energy index reported no change.
 (Data in this report are not seasonally adjusted.
 Accordingly, month-to-month changes may reflect the impact of seasonal influences.)

 Food